 82L

-As a member of the Emory Board of Trustees since 2015, Miller has been working with Emory to turn the tide for women in leadership.
-She is a leader within the Women of Emory Impact Circle, a collective philanthropic group that funds research to advance the causes of women and girls.
+Emory has benefited from Miller’s leadership as well.
+She’s a member of the Emory Board of Trustees and a leader in the Women of Emory Impact Circle, a collective philanthropic group that funds research to advance the causes of women and girls.

 Lee Miller